Mailing Compliance Best Practices

 4.0 Best Practices for Mailing Compliance

-- Service Organization Control (SOC) 2/3.
-According to the SOC website, a SOC 2/3 Audit "shows that a service organization has been through an in-depth audit of their control objectives and control activities, which often include controls over information technology and related processes."
+- Service Organization Control (SOC) No. 2/3.
+According to the SAS website, a SAS 2/3 Audit "shows that a service organization has been through an in-depth audit of their control objectives and control activities, which often include controls over information technology and related processes."